secure-rm/core/README.md

 [![License](https://img.shields.io/npm/l/secure-rm.svg)](https://github.com/MaelAcier/secure-rm/blob/master/package.json)
 [![](https://img.shields.io/badge/status-STILL_IN_BETA-red.svg)]()

-**WARNING** THIS TOOL IS STILL IN DEVELOPEMENT, USE IT AT YOUR OWN RISKS!
+:warning: **WARNING** :warning: THIS TOOL IS STILL IN DEVELOPEMENT, USE IT AT YOUR OWN RISKS!
 The documentation is not complete either.

 Completely erases files by making recovery impossible.